Sigmmma/c20/src/content/h1/engine/game-modes/readme.md

 ---
 title: Game modes
 ---
-There are 5 base **game modes**, also called "game engine variants", which implement multiplayer game rules and scoring:
+There are 5 base **game modes**, also called "game engines", which implement multiplayer game rules and scoring:

 | Engine           | `game_variant` names
 |------------------|--------------------